verdaux/BookNotes/A fine balance - chapter 2.md

 - [ ] Mountebank - one who attracts customers with tricks or jokes.
 A flamboyant deceiver.
 - [ ] Beleaguered - Encircle as a military tactic.
 Annoy persistently.
 - [ ] Drab - dull.
 Lacking colour or brightness.
+- [ ] Sortilege - the act of drawing lots